 Our subconscious brain filters incoming sensory inputs and decides what to draw our conscious attention to.
 And what to ignore.
 And if this is the photography in your advertising, and it’s not relevant and distinctive, then you’ll be ignored.

 Von Restorff effect

 In fact, just on this topic, it’s also worth highlighting the Von Restorff effect.
 This is well-known in design circles, but not well-known by marketers.

-The Von Restorff effect is named after a German psychiatrist who showed that when people look at a group of items, the one that captures attention is the one which is most different from the others.
+The Von Restorff effect is named after a German psychiatrist who showed that when people look at a group of items, the one which captures attention is the one most different from the others.